Animatect/Prism2_PluginFusion/Docs/Importing_2d.md

 To import into Fusion first launch the Project Browser from the Prism menu in Fusion, and right click on the image in the viewer.

+    Note:  importing images through the State Manager is planned in the near future.

 ![PB Rightclick](DocsImages/PB-Rightclick.png)

 Depending on the type of image file (video file, image sequence, still image) various options will be displayed allowing the user to import as desired (see sections below).